 - a) The maximum amount of doubles teams accepted at all levels of AMTs is 64 teams.
-However, Platinum AMTs can have a doubles event of no larger than 32 teams. - b) No doubles qualifying draw is allowed unless with prior approval of Tennis Australia in which case there must be strict agreement on the maximum size of the qualifying doubles and the number of qualifiers.
-This must be reflected in the event Fact Sheet when published. - c) To be awarded Australian Ranking points, all doubles draws must be played using a "single-elimination" format.
-No round-robin formats are permitted.
+However, Platinum AMTs can have a doubles event of no larger than 24 teams. - b) No doubles qualifying draw is allowed unless with prior approval of Tennis Australia in which case there must be strict agreement on the maximum size of the qualifying doubles and the number of qualifiers.
+This must be reflected in the event Fact Sheet when published. - c) To be awarded Australian Ranking points, doubles draws must be played using a "single elimination" format.
+If a round-robin is required due to low entry numbers than Australian Ranking points will only be awarded to the Winners and Finalists.